jazzmonger/wood-pellet-stove-with-TYWE1S-Tuya-chip/README.md

 ![20230107_171807](https://user-images.githubusercontent.com/52110065/211175176-b1841d1c-f93c-4ed8-881f-b44f5f96258c.GIF)

 And finally, while i have had the stove burn for 2-3 days straight, it does go out if the ultra-low burn pot settings arent just right.
-So, I add a wire from the exhaust temp probe circuit to the display so I can measure realtime temp updates (instead of at 1 min intervals).
-This helps to better control the burn pot and keep the fire from going out when on "ultra low" P5.
+So, in the "Ultimate vesion" I add a wire to monitor the UART messages from the main MCU that contain temp updates so I can measure realtime temp updates (instead of at 1 min intervals via the Tuya crap).
+This helps to better control the burn pot and keep the fire from going out when on "Ultra Low" setting.
 Again, see Discussions for more info.

 Build and use at your own risk!